HarumKim/xarm_visual_servoing/README.md

 ## 📁 Reference Model: Oil Pan
 You must include a reference .ply model of the object to perform registration.

-Store your file in the oil_pan/ directory
+- Store your file in the oil_pan/ directory

-Example: oil_pan_top.ply
+- Example: oil_pan_top.ply

-You can generate .ply models using photogrammetry tools or download scanned versions
+- You can generate .ply models using photogrammetry tools or download scanned versions

+🚀 How to Launch the System

+1. Launch the Azure Kinect sensor: ros2 run azure_kinect_ros2_driver azure_kinect_node

+2. Connect to the xArm
+Replace the IP with your arm's actual IP address (e.g., 192.168.1.208): ros2 launch xarm_moveit_config xarm6_moveit_realmove.launch.py robot_ip:=192.168.1.208 [add_gripper:=true]

+3. Run the Main Pipeline (Segmentation + Pose Estimation + Robot Control) ros2 launch xarm_vision segmentation_point_cloud.launch.py

+4. (Optional) Launch RViz for Visualization